BugZero aligns with the NIST Risk Management Framework at Level 3

 Flaw Remediation | Automated Flaw Remediation Status

-Determine if system components have applicable securityrelevant software and firmware updates installed using [Assignment: organization-defined automated mechanisms] [Assignment: organization-defined frequency].
+Determine if system components have applicable security relevant software and firmware updates installed using automated mechanisms with a defined frequency

 SI-2(3)